-Vallecito Lake was strongly impacted by COVID with several of the area restaurants suffering due to lack of customers and staff.
-Due to COVID, the area did not see an increase in fall revenue typically brought in by hunters.
+Vallecito Lake was strongly impacted by COVID with several of the area restaurants suffering due to lack of staff.
+Heavy use of USFS lands did not impact several of the local businesses.
 There was a significant uptick in the use of campgrounds and gateways into Federal lands that border Vallecito which resulted in a very good year for provisions and grocery stores.
 Vallecito Lake is one of the largest and most beautiful bodies of water in Colorado.
 Vallecito, Spanish for "Little Valley", and ancestral home to many of Colorado's Ute Indians, became the name of the sparkling waters of the lake it surrounded.
 Located in the Southwestern part of the state just 18 miles from Durango, Vallecito provides a perfect base for enjoying the Four Corners area and its many wonders.
 The usual inflex if Texan and Oklahomans did not occur this year due to COVID.
 The Vallecito Lake is serviced by Upper Pine River Fire Station 4.